Mikerah/SudokuChecker/README.md

 # SudokuChecker
-Checks if a sudoku puzzles has been solved
+This repository contains code that checks to see if a sudoku puzzle has been solved.